-The role of this section is to support workforce investment systems and services that enhance the development of four distinct Alabama target groups: economically disadvantaged youth, low income adults, dislocated workers and incumbent workers as they prepare and develop into productive workers.
-Through numerous Federal, Intrastate, Interstate, and local community investment interactions and initiatives, this section serves as an intermediary organization to improve workforce investment systems to include workforce development education and training programs that support and provide vital services to identified target groups in order to accomplish the state’s ultimate goal of meeting its industries/businesses critical need for employees.
+The role of this section is to support workforce development systems and services that enhance the development of four distinct Alabama target groups: economically disadvantaged youth, low-income adults, dislocated workers and incumbent workers as they prepare and develop into productive workers.
+Through numerous Federal, Intrastate, Interstate, and local community investment interactions and initiatives, this section serves as an intermediary organization to improve workforce development systems to include workforce development education and training programs that support and provide vital services to identified target groups in order to accomplish the state’s ultimate goal of meeting its industries/businesses critical need for employees.

 This Section works to promote community and economic growth by both funding the delivery of workforce services and serving as a focal point for coordinating workforce services.
 It is the hub from which workforce investment policy is established, partnerships with other stakeholders are fostered, and system delivery is continually evaluated and revised to meet system needs.

 The section engages in the following: